jliphard/bits-llama/README.md

 _AgentExecutor> To synthesize DNA, you can use a four-key keyboard to input raw chemicals that are not derived from existing DNA.
 You can then play with the chemicals to get the desired DNA sequence.
 Additionally, you can optimize synthetic chemistry for accuracy to ensure that the DNA sequence is correct._

 If you know anything about DNA, this is really funny but about as wrong as it could be.
-However, after tuning on BioE80 course materials, we end up with a useful, clear, and entirely correct answer:
+However, after tuning on BioE80 course materials, we end up with a useful, clear, and technically correct answer:

 *INPUT: (Human) How can I synthesize DNA?*